NitroAir

 • Avoid intense outdoor exercise

-• Use N95 mask if you must go outside
+• Wear N95 mask if you must go outside

 • Keep windows closed